abendo/Programming-in-C/README.md

-# Programming-in-C
+# Programming in C

-Programming-in-C1 is an elementary programming course in C language.
+Programming in C 1 - is an introduction programming course for C language.
 It consists of the following topics:

 - The First Program